Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Well-posedness of the Neumann Problem of the Poisson Equation

-which is the compatibility condition in the discretized setting.
-If $\bm{b}_N \notin \text{Col}(\mathcal{L}_N)$, the incompatible data renders an inconsistent\footnote{Consistent and inconsistent here, in the context of linear algebra, refers to a linear system that has a solution.
-In the context of pressure reconstruction based on the Poisson equation, an inconsistent system is rooted in the incompatibility of the corrupted Neumann problem of the Poisson equation.
-In this work, we use consistency and compatibility interchangeably when discussing the existence of the solution in discretized or continuous settings.} system of \eqref{discrete neumann problem} that has no solution.
+This implies that the null space of $\bm{\mathcal{L}}_N^\intercal$ must be spanned by the one vector $\vb{1}$.
+If~\eqref{eq: mean b = 0} does not hold, $\vb{b}_N$ is incompatible, and the linear system is inconsistent.\footnote{Consistent and here, in the context of linear algebra, refers to a linear system that has a solution.
+In the context of pressure reconstruction based on the PPE, an inconsistent system is rooted in the incompatibility of the Neumann problem of the Poisson equation.
+In this work, we use consistency and compatibility interchangeably when discussing the existence of the solution in discretized or continuous settings.} Note that some non-standard discretizations may lead to a linear system that is compatible, however, the null space is not spanned by $\bm{1}$.